Citing imminent danger Cloudflare drops hate site Kiwi Farms

 KiwiFarms.ru is registered to and protected by the Russian company DDoS-Guard, whose customers have in the past included Russian government websites including the Defense Ministry and cybercriminal forums where stolen credit cards are bought and sold.

 Last year, DDoS-Guard protected the pro-Trump social media website Parler.com for a time after Amazon withdrew hosting services.
-KiwiFarms.ru was registered on July 12, suggesting the site’s creator and administrator, Joshua Conner Moon, was aware Cloudflare could drop his site and thus created a backup plan.
+KiwiFarms.ru was registered on July 12, suggesting Moon, was aware Cloudflare could drop his site and thus created a backup plan.

 DDoS-Guard did not immediately respond to a message seeking comment on Sunday.
-Its internet connection is provided by VegasNAP, a Las Vegas-based company that said in response to queries last week that it does not disclose information about its clients.
+Kiwi Farms’ internet connection is provided by VegasNAP, a Las Vegas-based company that said in response to queries last week that it does not disclose information about its clients.
 Contacted again Sunday, the company did not immediately respond.

+“In the past, DDoS-Guard has been known to discontinue support for some seriously problematic websites, apparently as a result of press inquiries.
+That very well may happen again, in this instance, but I wouldn’t bet on it,” said independent internet expert Ron Guilmette.
+“Obviously, a lot has changed in the world since February 24, 2021, and I do believe that, in general, Russians these days, and over the past 6 months in particular, have learned to care a whole lot less about what the rest of the world thinks of them and/or their actions.”

 The Associated Press